 The halogens form the 17th group of the periodic table.
 They include fluorine, chlorine, bromine, iodine and the radioactive astatine.

-A few years ago, Tennes, which does not occur naturally, was added as an element with the number 117.
-Tennes was first artificially created a few years ago at the Dubna nuclear research center near Moscow.
-Its name refers to the US state of Tennessee, which is home to another research center, the Oak Ridge National Laboratory, where various heavy elements were artificially produced.
+Tennes, which does not occur naturally, was added a few years ago as element number 117.
+Tennes was first artificially generated a few years ago at the Dubna Nuclear Research Center near Moscow.
+Its name refers to the US state of Tennessee, home to another research center, Oak Ridge National Laboratory, where various heavy elements have been synthesized.

 back to the periodic table